daniel-devi/Simple-Authentication-With-Django-and-React/README.md

 # Simple Authentication With React and Django

-This is just a simple WebApp with the Basic Login, Regsiter and Logout with Form Validation, built using Django for the Backend And React for the Frontend (MaterialUI Used For Styling)
+This is just a simple WebApp with the Basic Login, Register and Logout with Form Validation, built using Django for the Backend And React for the Frontend (MaterialUI Used For Styling)